slingr-stack/google-drive-package/README.md

 ## Events

-There are no events for this endpoint.
+### Webhook

+Incoming webhook events will be automatically captured by the default listener named `Catch HTTP google drive events`, which can be found below the `Scripts` section.
+Alternatively, you have the option to create a new package listener.
+For more information, please refer to the [Listeners Documentation](https://platform-docs.slingr.io/dev-reference/data-model-and-logic/listeners/).
+Please take a look at the google drive documentation of the [Webhooks](https://developers.google.com/drive/api/guides/push?hl=es-419) for more information.

 ## Dependencies
 * HTTP Service (Latest Version)
+* Oauth Package (Latest Version)

-# About SLINGR
+## About Slingr

-SLINGR is a low-code rapid application development platform that accelerates development, with robust architecture for integrations and executing custom workflows and automation.
+SLINGR is a low-code rapid application development platform that speeds up development, with robust architecture for integrations and executing custom workflows and automation.

 [More info about SLINGR](https://slingr.io)

-# License
+## License

 This package is licensed under the Apache License 2.0.
 See the `LICENSE` file for more details.